 Effects of Fasting:

+Effect of fasting on human metabolism.
 As blood glucose levels decrease, insulin levels decrease and glucagon levels increase, stimulating the release of stored fuels into the blood.

 A. The liver during fasting